aigerabae/repeats_benchmarking/README.md

 - write script to compare output of RepeatMasker with other software
 - Describe additional features of each software
 - Record time it takes for each software to run

+ool facts I found while reading about repeats:

+For instance, about 50% of the human genome consists of repeats, while roughly 4% of human genes harbor transposable elements in their protein-coding regions.
+Because many of these repeats (~89.5%) are located within introns, they have been erroneously assumed to be non-functional.
+However, increasing research indicates the significant impacts that repeats in coding and noncoding regions can have on evolution, gene expression regulation, and variation induction.
+For example, when repeats are present in the coding region they get translated canonically.
+Not only can non-coding repeats be translated by a non-canonical mechanism, but even the telomeric repeat RNAs can get translated.
+Moreover, recent studies have shown that such repeats are closely related to a variety of diseases, such as genetic disorders (e.g., Hemophilia), neurological diseases (e.g., poly-Q diseases), and cancers (e.g., endometrial, stomach and colorectal cancers)
+In genetics, tandem repeats occur in DNA when a pattern of one or more nucleotides is repeated and the repetitions are directly adjacent to each other, e.g. ATTCG ATTCG ATTCG, in which the sequence ATTCG is repeated three times.